Join the SEA Lab!

 Doctoral Students

-YES, I will be recruiting graduate students interested in pursuing a Ph.D. in Developmental Psychology who want to begin their training in Fall 2024 (to apply in Fall 2023) in the Psychology & Neuroscience Department at the University of North Carolina at Chapel Hill.
+I may be recruiting graduate students interested in pursuing a Ph.D. in Developmental Psychology who want to begin their training in Fall 2026 (to apply in Fall 2025) in the Psychology & Neuroscience Department at the University of North Carolina at Chapel Hill.
+Feel free to email me with questions: amaheux [at] unc [dot] edu.
+More information will be provided here when available.

 FAQs